 (I know I can’t be the only one who tried this as a kid)

-On the other hand, whole milk has less fat than heavy whipping cream and slightly more carbohydrates.
+On the other hand, WM has less fat content than HWC and slightly more carbohydrates.

-Whole milk, per fluid ounce (2 tbsp or 30g) has twice as many carbohydrates as heavy whipping cream.
-In total, whole milk has 1.6g of net carbs per fluid ounce.Now, if we were to combine the two, for a 1/4 cup serving (4 tbsp or 60g) of half heavy whipping cream and half whole milk, that would give you 2.4g of net carbs.
+Per serving fluid ounce (2 tbsp or 30g) has twice as many carbohydrates as heavy whipping cream.
+In total, it has 1.6g of net carbs per serving fluid ounce.Now, if we were to combine the two, for a 1/4 cup serving (4 tbsp or 60g), that would give you 2.4g of net carbs.

-Remember, this is for a 1/4 cup pour of half and half, which is a generous pour of half in half.
+Remember, this is for a 1/4 cup pour of half and half, which is a generous pour of half in half on keto.

-I guess depending on how heavy your pour is; you would end up with more or less around 2-3 grams of net carbs if you wanted some half and half in your morning coffee.
+I guess depending on how heavy your pour is; you would end up with more or less around 2-3 grams of carbs per serving if you wanted some half and half in your morning coffee.

-Therefore, half and half is quite low-carb, especially compared to only using milk.
+Therefore, half and half has quite a low carb count, especially compared to only using milk.

 Is Half And Half Healthy?